VinnieVH/cProefSyntra/README.md

 * add & style navbar ✓
 * add & style footer ✓
 * add favicon to header ✓
+* add hover effect to the navbar ✓
+* style container for items :/
 * hardcode the entire homepage in - halfway
 * write models for the project
 * setup the app routes